 Fines and fees associated with library materials and included in patron library accounts may be paid with cash, debit or credit cards (with possible use fees) or money order.
 Library boutique items, deposit collection fees, program fees, photocopies and printing must be paid with cash.

-Patrons may purchase items from the Friends of the Roseville Public Library or Roseville Historical and Genealogical Society and pay with personal checks, however the checks must be made out to the organization selling the merchandise and must include the patron’s drivers license number and phone number.
+Patrons may use checks to pay the Friends of the Roseville Public Library or Roseville Historical and Genealogical Society, however the checks must be made out to the organization and not the library.

 The City of Roseville and the Roseville Public Library charge a $40.00 fee for checks returned for insufficient funds.